eslint/eslint/docs/developer-guide/working-with-plugins.md

 The `postprocess` method takes a two-dimensional array of arrays of lint messages and the filename.
 Each item in the input array corresponds to the part that was returned from the `preprocess` method.
 The `postprocess` method must adjust the location of all errors and aggregate them into a single flat array and return it.

-You can have both rules and processor in a single plugin.
-You can also have multiple preprocessors in one plugin.
+You can have both rules and processors in a single plugin.
+You can also have multiple processors in one plugin.
-To support multiple extensions add each one to `preprocessors` element and point them to the same object.
+To support multiple extensions, add each one to the `processors` element and point them to the same object.

 ### Default Configuration for Plugins